adrianlemess/jokenpo-game-angular/README.md

 * Moved Karma/Jasmine to Jest and Testing library, to have quick tests running and also to focus on integration tests with Testing library

 ## Possible improvements

+* Add preview environment URL every time a PR is opened
 ## Deploy

 To make the code shippable to production, I've setup two ways, the first one with Dockerfile and the second one with CI and Netlify.